wing5wong/artisan-whs-static/source/_news/2019-09-16_whanganui-business-tradezone-winner.md

 McDonald Equipment/TradeZone Wanganui won the outstanding large business category at TradeZone's annual awards and then took out the overall award – supreme retail outlet of the year.

 McDonald Equipment, which specialises in engineering and industrial supplies, was established 29 years ago by Avon and Vicki McDonald.
-The couple's children, **Rebecca Townsend (nee McDonald) and Brad McDonald**, now work in the Heads Rd-based business.
+The couple's children, **Rebecca Townsend (nee McDonald) and Brad McDonald** (former WHS students), now work in the Heads Rd-based business.

 "It was quite a big award for us," Townsend, McDonald Equipment's business co-ordinator, said.